anon-blue/anon.blue/README.txt

-                                                             he roaches.
-You'll
-know it when you feel it, it's a hard metal tab sticking out of a slot in the pl astic underside.
-I will be set on the righthand side (when you're facing the fri dge).
+moving my hand slowly up and down, no       how soft the skin felt despite how s tiff it was.
+Even her dick seemed girly.
+I was thinking about sucking it a littl e when she suddenly moaned and raised her hips.
+I instinctively pumped a little harder as I saw a thick white jet of cum shoot out over my hand and land on her stomach.
+She kept  will be set on the righthand side (when you're facing the fri dge).
 If you switch it to the left, nothing will happen.
 Your appliances will co ntinue to run, the floor won't open into a swirling vortex that leads directly i nto the deepest circle of hell.
 You won't even hear a hitch in the hum of the re